learn-co-curriculum/dsc-multiple-regression-intro/README.md

 Up to this point you've only seen continuous predictor variables.
 Here, you'll get a further look at how to identify and then transform categorical variables to utilize them as predictors of our target variable.

-## Multicolinearity of Features
+## Multicollinearity of Features

-While multiplie predictors will ultimately increase model performance and yield better predictions, there are also possible negative effects when using multiple predictors that have a high correlation with each other.
-This is known as multicolinearity and can muddy model interpretation.
+While multiple predictors will ultimately increase model performance and yield better predictions, there are also possible negative effects when using multiple predictors that have a high correlation with each other.
+This is known as multicollinearity and can muddy model interpretation.

 ## Feature Scaling and Normalization